biofalopes/biofalopes.github.io/content/post/python_csharp/index.md

 +++
-title = "Estudando C Sharp a partir do Python" description = "Estudando C Sharp a partir do Python com a ajuda da IA" date = "2025-03-08" draft = false toc = false
+title = "Studying C Sharp from Python" description = "Studying C Sharp from Python with the assistance of AI" date = "2025-03-08" draft = false toc = false